GlacioHack/xdem/docs/source/spatialstats.rst

 Spatial statistics, also referred to as geostatistics, are essential for the analysis of observations distributed in space.
 To analyze DEMs, ``xdem`` integrates spatial statistics tools specific to DEMs based on recent literature, and with routines partly relying on `scikit-gstat <https://mmaelicke.github.io/scikit-gstat/index.html>`_.

-The spatial statistics tools can be used to:
+The spatial statistics tools can be used to assess the precision of DEMs (see the definition of precision in :ref:`intro`), and in particular:
     - account for non-stationarities of elevation measurement errors (e.g., varying precision of DEMs with terrain slope),
-    - quantify the spatial correlation in DEMs (e.g., native spatial resolution, instrument noise),
+    - quantify the spatial correlation of measurement errors in DEMs (e.g., native spatial resolution, instrument noise),
     - estimate robust errors for observations integrated in space (e.g., average or sum of samples),
     - propagate errors between spatial ensembles at different scales (e.g., sum of glacier volume changes).